 At one time, Lake Champlain was considered the Sixth Great Lake.
 Bridging the border between Vermont and New York, this stunning body of water stretches some 125 miles, with a depth of 400 feet in some spots.
 The cerulean waters lap against the shores of Burlington, VT, one of the state’s most well-known cities.
 You’ll find classic New England history and beautiful scenery surrounding the lake.
 Plenty of family-friendly activities welcome you and yours as you take in the local ice cream (Ben & Jerry’s was founded in Burlington!) and other summery activities and delights.

-Saint Mary Lake – Glacier NP – Montana
+Saint Mary Lake – Glacier National Park – Montana

 Tucked into the panoramic postcard views of Glacier National Park, Saint Mary Lake offers stunning beauty to all who will gather near.
 The second largest lake within the park’s bounds, the beautiful lake welcomes swimmers (though, it’s chilly!), boaters, and water sports participants of nearly every type.
 Spend the day hiking around the lake, enjoying the nearly 10-mile trail, or a longer trail nearby, take a boat tour, or lounge on the beach, basking in the sun as it bounces off the shimmering waters.